Kylie-Lang1/FitMe-front-end-react/README.md

 - `npm install` to install dependencies
 - `npm start` to start the react app on localhost:3000

 This app uses React and TailwindCSS on the frontend while using Express and SQL on the backend.
+Hourglass and Heart icons from Icons8.

 #
 **Links:**